AtmosFOAM/willRun/README.md

 * Install [AtmosFOAM-tools](https://github.com/AtmosFOAM/AtmosFOAM-tools/).
 * Install [AtmosFOAM](https://github.com/AtmosFOAM/AtmosFOAM/).
 * Install [AtmosFOAM-multiFluid](https://github.com/AtmosFOAM/AtmosFOAM-multiFluid/).
 * If you need to run 2-fluid Boussinesq simulations, you must firstly run the 200 column single-fluid test case at [boussinesqEquations/warmBubble/1Fluid/200col/](boussinesqEquations/warmBubble/1Fluid/200col/).
 This will conditionally average the data for each resolution for each timestep (which usually takes at least 10 hours).
+If you do not intend to use the transfer analysis and do not intend to compare the 2-fluid results with the 1-fluid results, you can stop the conditional averaging after the first timestep.
+* The other single fluid test cases (different resolutions) should be run if you intend to plot the performance of the single-fluid scheme.

 ## Running and analysing 2-fluid test cases
 * Test cases are located in [boussinesqEquations/warmBubble/](boussinesqEquations/warmBubble/).